 Loving Myself No Matter What – That Has Been Meditation’s Greatest Gift

 One of the main reasons, I want people to start meditating when they are children, is because the transition period from being a child to a teenager, and into adulthood can be terrifying, and filled with hardships.
-But, if you are able to use the joys of meditation to make yourself stronger from within, than none of that turbulence can affect you.
+But, if you can use the joys of meditation to make yourself stronger from within, then none of that turbulence can affect you.

 You can become that eye within the storm.
 Calm and untouchable.